bernaferrari/ChangeDetection/README.md

 There are four constraints: *battery not low*, *device on idle state* (API 23+), *device charging* and *wifi on*.
 Wifi is currently not a constraint from WorkManager, so I implemented it myself to work together.

 * Paging: on details fragment.
-It is possible for a website to change hundreds of times.
+As time goes, it is possible for a website to receive hundreds of updates.
-If it changes frequently, in a year there will be hundreds of items.
 To avoid OOM error once and for all, Paging was implemented.
+To make things even smarter, Paging only retrieves the Diff metadata: size, timestamp and id.
+The string, which can be heavy, is retrieved later.
+This way the app avoids from having a CursorAdapter with limited Window size having to deal with huge strings many times per second.

 * LiveData/ViewModel: written above.
 * Room: written above.